jyotisman-ds/Web-Scraping/README.md

 Selenium is a library that automates browsers.
 It can go all the way from loading a browser to navigating through every clickable link and also taking care of pop-up windows.

 We again scrape a real [website](https://sdsclub.com/).
 We go through several clickable links before finally scraping the required objects with BeautifulSoup.
 We make use of the 'DesiredCapabilities' method in the selenium library to disable the pop-ups in Chrome.
+Special care was also needed to scrape contents sharing similar class names but different parent classes.

 ## Credits